Today's Articles

 Ralph Metcalfe (1977)

-On this date, the Registry recalls the birth of Ralph Metcalfe in 1910.
+On this date, the Registry recalls Ralph Metcalfe's birth in 1910.
 He was a Black track sprinter and coach who became a politician.

 Although born in Atlanta, Ralph Harold Metcalfe grew up in Chicago, where he was an outstanding sprinter and a student at Marquette University.
 While his starts were comparatively weak, Metcalfe had an extremely long stride and was noted for the strength of his finishes.
 In at least eight 100-meter dashes, he tied the world record of 10.3 seconds and the world record of 20.6 seconds in the 200-meter dash.
 Metcalfe was on the American four x100-meter relay team that won a gold medal at the 1936 Olympic Games in Berlin.
 At his peak, in 1934-35, he was called "the world's fastest human.”

 After his retirement following the 1936 Games, Metcalfe attended the University of Southern California (M.A., 1939).
 After his college career, he joined the armed forces and served in World War II.
 He coached track at Xavier University of Louisiana before becoming a successful businessman in Chicago.
-In 1949, he began pursuing a career as a politician, first as a South Side Alderman for the city of Chicago, then as a Democrat representing Illinois' 1st Congressional District in the U.S. House of Representatives from 1971 until his death in 1978 at age 68 in Chicago.
+In 1949, he began pursuing a career as a politician, first as a South Side Alderman for Chicago, then as a Democrat representing Illinois' 1st Congressional District in the U.S. House of Representatives from 1971 until he died in 1978 at age 68 in Chicago.

 To Become a Political Scientist